Bridging the Gap Between Crypto and Traditional Finance

 Well, the truth of the matter is I have dozens of brilliant ideas and it’s the implementation, the devil’s in the details, in the actual, so I can show you the greatest idea in the world, but if you don’t know how to pull it off.
 Yeah, then it remains just that, an idea.
 So we gathered together, started thinking, and you know, our background is in FinTech.
 We have been in credit facilitation business, in the traditional sense of the word where it’s all fiat, for more than 13 years now.
 So we knew how to build companies that are internet only.
 Meaning that there was no physical branches where you come and conduct your businesses, only online.
 We were very quick to develop the product.
 If you want to provide customers in 200 jurisdictions the way we do today, it’s not only having the website and great interface and setting up the custody of the payout options.
 You have to worry about compliance.
 You have to worry about fraud, you have to worry about licensing.
 You have to worry about even what a G20 meeting could say about crypto.
 You know, what the world’s leaders think of it so that you can have this holistic piece.
 Picture a 3D image, if you will, of what is happening, where is this going?
 Is the FED going to outlaw it?
 Are the banks going to continue providing the gateways between fiat and crypto, the on and off ramps?
 How do I make sure that we can continue providing our customers in 45 different fiat currencies and throughout the world.

 So it’s really, really a complicated endeavor.
 And that’s why we started off a few enthusiastic in the group and we’re now over 90 people and continuing to be on a hiring spree.
 So it is precisely what you would imagine a traditional financial institution to be is just that those are initially bound and limited to a particular jurisdiction and a market.
 And with our case we could instantly be a global enterprise in the fullest sense of the word where apart from the blacklisted countries, there’s very few jurisdictions that we don’t serve right now and where we don’t have customers from.
 So it is what you mentioned.
-It’s all of the above it’s payment gateway, it is banking relationships, securing finance at favorable terms so that we could not overburden our customers.
+It’s all of the above it’s payment gateway, securing finance at favorable terms so that we could not overburden our customers.
 It is compliance, it is licensing on a global scale.
 We are truly on a license acquisition crusade.
 We have top professionals working on that with law firms around the world.
 Ensuring continued compliance and just anything you would expect a traditional financial institution to adhere to.

 Emanuel Coen